CDH-SC/clo3/README.md

 /home/kennethj/clo3
 ```

 If it is empty, the environment variable is not set.
 Check that the necessary "export" line has been appended to your ~/.bashrc file.
+Let's issue a command to quickly do this.
 <!-- need to ask someone who's not on mac whether or not the tilde symbol is alias for home directory. b/c if it's not then this command won't uniformly work like this -->
-`tail ~/.bashrc | less -N`
+`tail -r ~/.bashrc`
 ```
-$ tail ~/.bashrc | less -N
+$ tail -r ~/.bashrc

-1. PS1=...
-2. ...
-3. ...
-4. ...
-5. export CLO_ROOT="/home/mitchelllambert/clo3"
+export CLO_ROOT="/home/mitchelllambert/clo3"

+alias python=...
+PS1=...
 ```

+The tail command just entered a process.
+We'll have to exit out before moving on.
+Doing so is quite simple.

 `q`